edocAdmin/edoc-organizer-help/pages/05.faqs/04.general-edoc-organizer-set-up/docs.md

 – Move from general to specific.
 Begin with a general label, “2012” for instance, and move to more specific labels.
 For example, labels for your bank statements might look something like this: 2012>March>US Bank>Checking.
 You might have something similar for your savings account, where “checking” would be replaced by “savings”.

-– Use the Label Search feature in eDoc to find specific documents quickly.
+– Use the Label Search feature in eDoc to find specific documents quickly.[/ui-accordion-item][/ui-accordion]

-# Adding/editing/deleting/arranging labels
+[ui-accordion independent=true open=none][ui-accordion-item title="Adding/editing/deleting/arranging labels"]
 Adding a new label:
 1. In the label panel to the right of the user interface, click the add button that is a green circle with a white plus symbol in it.
 2. The create label screen will come up, here you can choose a color for the label, choose the label group, and the name of the new label.
 You can also add words to the text box that will be used to suggest this label for future documents.